lrodero/cats-effect/site/src/main/mdoc/tutorial/tutorial.md

 run if there is a shortage of threads.
 Internally cats-effect uses thread pools to run fibers when running on the JVM.
 So if there is no thread available in the pool then the fiber execution will 'wait' until some thread is free again.
+On the other hand when the execution of some fiber is blocked _e.g._ because it must wait for a semaphore to be released, the thread running the fiber is recycled by cats-effect so it is available for other fibers.
+When the fiber execution can be resumed cats-effect will look for some free thread to continue the execution.
+The term "_semantically blocked_" is used sometimes to denote that blocking the fiber does not involve halting any thread.
+Cats-effect also recycles threads of finished and canceled fibers.
+But keep in mind that, in contrast, if the fiber is truly blocked by some external action like waiting for some input from a TCP socket, then cats-effect has no way to recover back that thread until the action finishes.
+Such calls should be wrapped by `IO.blocking` to signal that the wrapped code will block the thread.
+Cats-effect uses that hint to optimize `IO` scheduling.

-On the other hand fibers are, unlike threads, very cheap entities.
+Another difference with threads is that fibers are very cheap entities.
 We can spawn millions of them at ease without impacting the performance.

-TODO: REVIEW LINKS OF Deferred, Ref and Semaphore Cats-effect implements some concurrency primitives to coordinate concurrent
+Cats-effect implements some concurrency primitives to coordinate concurrent
 fibers: [Deferred](../concurrency/deferred.md),
 [Ref](../concurrency/ref.md) and
 [Semaphore](../concurrency/semaphore.md)
 (semaphores we already discussed in the first part of this tutorial).
-It is important to understand that, when a fiber gets semantically blocked by some concurrent data structure, cats-effect recycles the thread so it becomes available for other fibers.
-Cats-effect also recovers threads of finished and cancelled fibers.
-But keep in mind that, in contrast, if the fiber is truly blocked by some external action like waiting for some input from a TCP socket, then cats-effect has no way to recover back that thread until the action finishes.
-Such calls should be wrapped by `IO.blocking` to signal that the wrapped code will block the thread.
-Cats-effect uses that hint to optimize `IO` scheduling.

-TODO: REPLACE THIS PARAGRAPH WITH LINK TO 'schedulers.md'.
 Way more detailed info about concurrency in cats-effect can be found in [this other tutorial 'Concurrency in Scala with Cats-Effect'](https://github.com/slouc/concurrency-in-scala-with-ce).
 It is also